Custom Named Entity Recognition (NER) Solutions for Business

 )

-Entity-level F1 (strict)—main metric.
-"Strict" means: correct type AND correct span boundaries.
-Partial match counts as error.
+Entity-level F1 (strict) — the main metric.
+'Strict' means correct type AND correct span boundaries.
+Partial match is considered an error.

 • PER: F1 95–97% (easily recognizable patterns)